High Wind Warning issued for Arthur, Blaine, Boyd, Brown, Chase, Custer, Deuel by NWS - NewsBreak

-Effective: 2022-05-01 06:20:00 EDT Expires: 2022-05-01 07:30:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-Frequent cloud to ground lightning is occurring with this storm.
-Lightning can strike 10 miles away from a thunderstorm.
-Seek a safe shelter inside a building or vehicle.
-Target Area: Clay; Knox; Leslie; Perry A strong thunderstorm will impact portions of southeastern Laurel, Knox, western Leslie, west central Perry, north central Whitley and Clay Counties through 730 AM EDT At 640 AM EDT, Doppler radar was tracking a strong thunderstorm over McHargue, or 8 miles southeast of London, moving east at 40 mph.
-HAZARD...Wind gusts up to 50 mph and half inch hail.
+Effective: 2022-05-03 14:25:00 EDT Expires: 2022-05-03 20:00:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Target Area: Knott; Leslie; Letcher; Perry A strong thunderstorm will impact portions of east central Leslie, west central Letcher, east central Perry and southwestern Knott Counties through 800 PM EDT At 731 PM EDT, Doppler radar was tracking a strong thunderstorm over Daley, or 8 miles east of Hyden, moving east at 35 mph.
+HAZARD...Winds in excess of 40 mph and half inch hail.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
 Minor damage to outdoor objects is possible.
-This strong thunderstorm will be near Cane Creek, Lida, Knoxfork and Jarvis around 645 AM EDT.
-Blackwater, Sasser, Lake, Gibbs, Tedders, Marydell, Sprule, Fletcher, Cranes Nest and Fount around 650 AM EDT.
-Cottongin, Bush, Hooker, Woollum, Haven, Urban and Byron around 655 AM EDT.
-House, Bluehole, Park Valley, Hima, Jonsee, Sibert, Pigeonroost, Herron, Ogle and Sidell around 700 AM EDT.
-MAX HAIL SIZE...0.50 IN MAX WIND GUST...50 MPH
+This strong thunderstorm will be near Viper around 740 PM EDT.
+Cornettsville, Daisy and Jeff around 745 PM EDT.
+Vicco, Arminta, Bluefield, Red Star, Sassafras, Ulvah, Wiscoal and Anco around 750 PM EDT.
+Other locations in the path of this storm include Letcher, Blackey, Gander, Carcassonne, Smithsboro, Elko, Indian Bottom, Redfox, Amelia, Carbon Glow, Dirk, Cody, Carr Creek, Jeremiah, Littcarr, David and Amburgey.
+MAX HAIL SIZE...0.50 IN MAX WIND GUST...40 MPH

 Comments / 0